Hyperbolic Spin Liquids

 \subsection{Clusters with open boundary conditions (OBC)}

 To construct large hyperbolic lattices with OBC, we use the procedure detailed in Appendix~A of Ref.~\onlinecite{Boettcher:2022}.
 We use the fact that the $\{8,3\}$ lattice can be viewed as an $\{8,8\}$ Bravais lattice with a 16-site basis~\cite{Boettcher:2022}.
-In other words, the $\{8,3\}$ lattice can be generated by acting on a reference unit cell containing 16 sites (black and white dots in \cref{main:fig:coloring} of the main text) with all elements $\gamma$ of the Fuchsian translation group $\Gamma$ of the $\{8,8\}$ lattice.
-The latter group is a finitely presented infinite group with the presentation already given in \cref{TG21-pres} [see \cref{SM:presentation} for the notion of presentation of a discrete group],
+In other words, the $\{8,3\}$ lattice can be generated by acting on a reference unit cell containing 16 sites (black and white dots in \cref{main:fig:coloring} in the Letter) with all elements $\gamma$ of the Fuchsian translation group $\Gamma$ of the $\{8,8\}$ lattice.
+The latter group is a finitely presented infinite group with the presentation already given in \cref{TG21-pres},

 The elements $\gamma\in\Gamma$ are expressed as words in the generators $\gamma_1,\ldots,\gamma_4,\gamma_1^{-1},\ldots,\gamma_4^{-1}$.
 To generate a finite, rotationally symmetric flake centered around the reference unit cell, we apply to this unit cell all words in $\Gamma$ of length up to a maximal length $p$.
 To eliminate redundancy between different words that correspond to the same element of $\Gamma$, we work with the $\mathrm{PSU}(1,1)$ matrix representation of the generators~\cite{Maciejko:2021}, which gives a faithful representation of $\Gamma$.
 This also allows us to compute the complex coordinate $z_\gamma\equiv\gamma(0)$ in the Poincar\'e disk $\mathbb{D}$ of the center of a unit cell translated by $\gamma$ from the reference cell centered at $z=0$.
 We enumerate all words of length up to $p=8$, corresponding to a finite OBC cluster with $N=7\,579\,465$ unit cells and thus $V=16N=121\,271\,440$ sites.